Sen. Blackburn Latest Congress Member to Visit Taiwan

 Blackburn, a member of the Senate Armed Services and Commerce committees, joins GOP senate colleague Rick Scott of Florida and House Speaker Nancy Pelosi, D-Calif., as the latest member of Congress to visit the island.

-A delegation of five House and Senate members led by Sen. Edward J. Markey, D-Mass., also recently made the trip, according to Reuters.
+A delegation of five House and Senate members led by Sen. Ed Markey, D-Mass., also recently made the trip, according to Reuters.

 "Members of Congress and elected officials have gone to Taiwan for decades and will continue to do so, and this is in line with our long-standing One China policy," a White House National Security Council spokesperson stated.